vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 On Friday 2026-09-18, I skipped all exercises to be able to fit meal prep in the afternoon and also do laundry later in the day (I was heavily backlogged on cyclic personal chores).

+## 2026-09-21: skipped all exercises

+On Monday 2026-09-21, I skipped all exercises to fit a Trader Joe's trip in the afternoon as well as meal prep later in the day.